natresnet/buildingregistry-schema-v2/README.md

 * January 18, 2023: Addition of SEER2 and HSPF2 enumerations

 * September 29, 2023: Performs the ZERH v2 qualification calculations and contains all of the Program requirement checks

-* October 2, 2023: Addition of Projected Rating